AdaptHealth Corp. (AHCO) Shares Up Despite Recent Market Volatility - News Heater

-The stock of AdaptHealth Corp.
-(NASDAQ: AHCO) has increased by 1.87 when compared to last closing price of 11.77.Despite this, the company has seen a loss of -10.99% in its stock price over the last five trading days.
+AdaptHealth Corp.
+(NASDAQ: AHCO) has seen a rise in its stock price by 2.65 in relation to its previous close of 11.71.
+However, the company has experienced a 2.12% gain in its stock price over the last five trading sessions.
 The Motley Fool reported 2023-08-17 that AdaptHealth named Crispin Teufel as its next CEO in June, with an expected start date of Sept.
 1. Teufel is now being sued by his former employer, Linde, to prevent him from going to AdaptHealth, to protect confidential trade secrets.

 Is It Worth Investing in AdaptHealth Corp.
 (NASDAQ: AHCO) Right Now?

-AdaptHealth Corp.
-(NASDAQ: AHCO) has a price-to-earnings ratio of 41.49x that is above its average ratio.
-Additionally, the 36-month beta value for AHCO is 0.73.
+The price-to-earnings ratio for AdaptHealth Corp.
+(NASDAQ: AHCO) is above average at 41.59x.
+The 36-month beta value for AHCO is also noteworthy at 0.72.
 There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023